MMJG-Team/primevue-helper/README.md

 ## Features

 ### Component Tree
-Click on the `Components` icon in the Activity Bar on the side of the window
+Click on the `Quick View` icon in the Activity Bar on the side of the window

 you can see a tree of components.

 ![alt text](./docs_assets/image-2.png)

 ### API Docs
 Select the component you want to view.
-The API docs will be displayed in a new panel
+The API docs will be displayed in the panel

 ![alt text](./docs_assets/image-4.png)